 - I had so many questions that I now list them below as possible errors in measurement.

 Well, figuring this all out could take a long time!

 This section got so big that I made it an article all by itself.
 Please see 10 reasons why global oxygen measurements may be wrong.
 Topics include:

 - Doldrums and dead zones

 - And more if I find them.

 Okay, whew!
 We calculated the mass of the atmosphere to be about 5,117,073 gigatonnes and the mass of the oxygen to be 1,184,090 gigatonnes.
-We can feel — given the current understanding of climate science — that these numbers are fairly accurate.
+We can be reasonably assured — given the current understanding of climate science — that these numbers are fairly accurate.
 Then we discussed ten reasons why there might be less oxygen than believed.
 This is part of my series exploring the theory of oxygen depletion is a major factor in climate change along with carbon dioxide emissions.

 If you find any flaws in my thinking, please leave a comment below.
 Thanks.

-See links in the above article.
+See the links in the above article.
 Plus the following:

 The Mass of the Atmosphere: A Constraint on Global Analyses.